E-commerce

 Where should the value be stored?

-The “add field” tutorial illustrates saving to a cart metafield and displaying it in the admin; other architectures may target the order depending on your workflow.
-What matters is consistency with your fulfillment tools.
+The “add field” tutorial illustrates saving to a cart metafield and displaying it in the admin; other architectures may target the order depending on your flow.
+The important thing is consistency with your fulfillment tools.

 Can payment be blocked if the field is empty?

 Shopify limits the bundle size of UI extensions.
-Stick to the intended components, avoid unnecessary network calls, and follow the network best practices described for extensions.
+Stay within the intended components, avoid unnecessary network calls, and follow the network best practices described for extensions.

-Abandonment percentages vary widely by industry and methodology.
-Here, the focus is on Shopify requirements and careful field design, rather than external figures that are hard to compare.
+Abandonment rates vary widely by industry and methodology.
+Here, the focus is on Shopify requirements and careful field design, rather than on external figures that are difficult to compare.

 How do you test in the checkout editor?

-The extension testing documentation points to the checkout editor to position blocks and preview rendering.
+The extension testing documentation points to the checkout editor for placing blocks and previewing the rendering.
 Use the recommended test scenarios (including placement references for block-type extensions) to validate multiple configurations before going live.

 What happens to checkout.liquid?

-Legacy customizations based on checkout.liquid are declining in favor of Shopify Extensions in Checkout.
-If your store is migrating, plan to replace scripts with extensions that comply with Shopify upgrade guides to avoid interruptions on migration day or during major Shopify updates.
+Historical customizations based on checkout.liquid are declining in favor of Shopify Extensions in Checkout.
+If your store is migrating, plan to replace scripts with extensions that comply with Shopify upgrade guides to avoid interruptions on cutover day or during major Shopify updates.

 Personal data and compliance

-If you collect sensitive information, verify processing rules, the purpose shown to the customer, and any potential reporting requirements with data protection authorities.
+If you collect sensitive information, check the processing rules, the purpose shown to the customer, and any reporting requirements to data protection authorities.
 Apps that access protected customer data must follow the compliance processes described by Shopify for developers.

 Go further